-Dr. Kerry E. Kelly, Director of Graduate Studies Dr. Kody M. Powell, Graduate Recruiting Merrill Engineering Building (MEB) Room 2288 kerry.kelly@utah.edu Merrill Engineering Building INSCC 392 kody.powell@utah.edu
+Dr. Kody M. Powell, Director of Grad Studies Dr. Yachao Chen, Assoc.
+Director of Graduate Studies

+INSCC 392 MEB 4512

+kody.powell@utah.edu yachao.chen@utah.edu

 The Director of Graduate Studies oversees policies and procedures for all graduate degrees offered through the Department of Chemical Engineering and is chair of the department's Graduate Committee.
 The Director is available to answer general questions about the graduate program and to provide recommendations regarding coursework.
 The Director of Graduate Studies also serves as the default advisor for new students that have not yet established a research advisor.